Frequently Asked Questions

 QUESTION: What projects do you have in plan for the near future?

 ANSWER: In recent times, St Mary MacKillop College completed the construction or implementation of several projects that have enhanced the resources at the College’s disposal.
-These include the development of a new Trade Training Centre, which has extended the College’s stellar Vocational Educational facilities, the refurbishment of the Wanniassa Campus Library into a state-of-the-art facility, and refurbished science laboratories and classrooms at Wanniassa.
+These include the development of a Trades Training Centre, which has extended the College’s stellar Vocational Educational facilities, brand new Science Laboratories at Isabella, the refurbishment of the Wanniassa Campus Library into a state-of-the-art facility, and refurbished science laboratories and classrooms at Wanniassa.
 The canteen at Wanniassa and the external areas on the northern side of the school have also received upgrades.